natydasilva/jitter2D/README.md

 ## To Do list

 - Include other extensions: nonparametric instead of Gaussian

-      - kde did'n work
+      - kde did'n work as we expected
-      - should use hdr_2d form hdrcde package
+      - should use hdr_2d() from hdrcde package

 - Work in the pkg documentation, webpage,  sticker